+International Trade Mark Search websites for Eurpoe, U.S, Australia, ARIPO, China and South Africa.
 A word or mark that distinguishes your goods / services from the goods / services of others is considered a trademark and may be registered for protection.
 To avoid infringing on someone else’s trademark, you need to search for similar trademarks that have already been registered, but there is no single website or database to do an international trademark search.
-Here are the relevant websites for trademark searches:
+Here are the relevant websites for International Trade Mark Searches:

 Trademark Electronic Search System (TESS) allows you to search the USPTO’s database of registered trademarks and prior pending applications to find marks that may prevent registration.

 Before you apply for a U.S trademark, you should search the USPTO’s trademark database to see if similar marks have already been registered, thus preventing your trademark from being registered because it creates a likelihood of confusion.

 The Australian Trade Mark On-line Search System (ATMOSS) office provides an electronic database of registered trademarks in Australia.
 Separate searches need to be performed to find trademarks in the New Zealand database.

 The examination process is where they check your application to make sure it contains all the correct information and meets legislative requirements.